37 miles, 4,348 ft elevation gain, 117 ft/mi. Counter-clockwise direction suggested.

 Gravel and pavement.
 Preferred bike rank: Gravel bike, Rigid MTB, Hardtail.

-A great sub-24 hour overnight (S24O) with the main gravel climb on day one followed by a gradual descent on gravel/pavement back to the car on day two.
+A great overnight with the main gravel climb on day one followed by a gradual descent on gravel/pavement back to the car on day two.
 This is a beginner friendly route with prime opportunity for dogpacking or towing kids.
 About two thirds of the route follows the Bald River which offers great river-side riding with swimming holes and plenty of primitive campgrounds to choose from.

 - Swimming holes